Enver Hoxha Pyramid – The Dilapidated, Never-Used Mausoleum Of The Dictator

 Mother Teresa’s Sari & Rosary

 Even after millions of dollars poured in as her fame grew, the “House of the Dying” maintained its status quo standards of degradation and filth.
-She could have created a state of the art clinic and hospice with clean linen, painkillers and fresh syringes, but instead, they continued to dispense aspirin and rinse out dirty needles in unsanitary conditions.
+She could have created a state-of-the-art clinic and hospice with clean linen, painkillers, and fresh syringes, but instead, they continued to dispense aspirin and rinse out dirty needles in unsanitary conditions.
 Unfortunately, the squalor of the place is what set the stage for showcasing her unquestioned sacrifice for the poorest of the poor, and to make sure that the nuns in her charge suffered right along with her as part of her insane, necrotic liturgy of demise.
-However, whenever she fell ill she was whisked away in a life flight helicopter and received the very best in medical care in top-notch facilities like Mass.
-General in Boston.
+However, whenever she fell ill she was whisked away in a life flight helicopter and received the very best in medical care in top-notch facilities like Massachusetts General Hospital in Boston.
 The irony was completely lost on the wanton selfish hypocrite.

-Gonxhe Bojaxhi – Seen here on the left is a seemingly normal young Gonxhe before her catechism of death and suffering consumed her existence.
+GONXHE BOJAXHI – Seen here on the left is a seemingly normal young Gonxhe before her catechism of death and suffering consumed her life.

 In a tragic reversal, Gonxhe Bojaxhiu came to doubt her faith for the last half of her life and felt quite the hypocrite.
 For over 40 years she fervently prayed to Jesus, and he never returned her calls.
 Without a phone number or forwarding address, her only alternative was to stalk him through prayer and to leave messages on his cosmic answering machine.
 Messages that were never returned.